 This copy was published by Dover Publications in 1984.
 I’d like to quote from part of the description of it on the back cover of this edition which states that -

 The style of the writing is a joy to work through, forgetting to read "f"' as "s" occasionally tripped me up.
 But the manner of writing itself is charming.
 The gracious style of relating to the reader in a type of common sophistication that has long gone, and which we find, in this age, amusing.
-But this is a cookbook, and as such is filled with homely advice, interesting methods of preparing many foods and a keen observation of the seasons and the produce available during those times.
+But this is a cookbook, and as such is filled with homely advice, interesting methods of preparing many foods and a keen observation of the seasons and the produce available during those times.‘This facsimile of the first American-written cookbook published in the United States is not only a first in cookbook literature, but an historic document.
+It reveals the rich variety of food Colonial Americans enjoyed, their taste, cooking and eating habits, even their colorful, language’.

 I’m going to quote two recipes, and forgive me if I infringe, but the bravery of the cook and the quantity of ingredients in many recipes, particularly in baking cakes etc., would be highly intimidating to most cooks of today.